herd-ware/herd-ware.github.io/src/content/doc/hw/cores/aubrac/_index.en.md

 {{< caption
   type="Table"
   x="1"
-  main="Summary of the different supported RISC-V extensions by the Ossau core." sub="Some still have to be tested more in depth."
+  main="Summary of the different supported RISC-V extensions by the Aubrac core." sub="Some still have to be tested more in depth."
 >}}

-As described on the Table 1, multiple extensions are currently implemented in the Ossau.
+As described on the Table 1, multiple extensions are currently implemented in the Aubrac.
 Most of them are optional: the dedicated hardware parts are completely removed during Verilog generation.

 {{% notice style="warning" %}}